Revenue

 Revenue vs. Profit

-While revenue means the total amount of money generated by a business without deducting any expenses or costs, profit or income is a more comprehensive financial metric that considers various components of a business's financial performance.
-It considers not only the revenue but also subtracts all associated expenses, such as the cost of goods sold, operating expenses, taxes, and interest costs.
-Profit reflects the net earnings or net income, which represents the actual profitability of the business after all costs have been considered.
+In comparison, profit or income is a more comprehensive financial metric that considers various components of a business's financial performance.
+It not only considers the revenue but also subtracts all associated expenses, such as the cost of goods sold, operating expenses, taxes, and interest costs.

 Revenue: Key Takeaways